University of Georgia School of Law: History

 The law school was founded in 1859.
 The founding three professors of the university's new law school included one of the United States' first state supreme court chief justices, Joseph Lumpkin, a Princeton alumnus.
 Joining him was attorney Thomas Cobb, who was the author of first enacted comprehensive codification of common law in the United States.
 The third original law professor was William Hull, an honors graduate of the University of Georgia, who had been a United States Attorney and a Solicitor General of the United States.
 Previously, law courses had been offered as part of the undergraduate curriculum of Franklin College of the university.
 The first classes of the Lumpkin Law School, as it was originally designated, were held at the law offices of Lumpkin and Cobb at the corner of Prince Avenue and Pulaski Street until 1873.

 By 1880, the curriculum included courses in equity, parliamentary law, and various commercial law studies such as partnership, insurance, tax, and tariffs.
 Around 1889, stricter admission standards mandated that students be at least 18 years old.
 Two years later, an entrance exam had been instituted.
 The modern method of case law instruction was ushered in during the 1920s.
 In December 1931, the school was granted membership in the Association of American Law Schools.
 After being housed in various buildings over the years, the law school in 1932 moved into the new Hirsch Hall, named in honor of prominent attorney Harold Hirsch, located on historic North Campus at the University of Georgia.

 Hirsch Hall, expanded by many thousands of square feet over the years in connected buildings and upgrades, remains the site of law school classrooms and offices, as well as the Alexander Campbell King Law Library and the Hatton Lovejoy Courtroom.
 A 2012 renovation created almost 4,000 square feet of additional space, including a cafe and enclosed three story courtyard.

-The law school's four-story, 40,000-square-foot separate addition, Dean Rusk Hall, opened in 1996 near Hirsch Hall.
+The law school's four-story, 40,000-square-foot separate addition, Dean Rusk Hall, opened in 1996 adjacent to Hirsch Hall.
 Named for former U.S. Secretary of State Dean Rusk, who was a Georgia Law professor, this building became the new home of the Dean Rusk International Law Center, founded in 1977.
 Dean Rusk Hall also houses additional classrooms, faculty offices, and library space, and a second law school courtroom, the James E. Butler Courtroom.

 In the three years up to 2020, the Law School raised an additional $61 million to add to its endowment for scholarships, teaching, clinics, and experiential offerings.
+In 2024, the Law School received an additional $5 million donation from the Stanton Foundation.